Supplementary recurrent assistance policy

-Supplementary recurrent assistance (SRA) will be allocated to public vocational education providers based on their Aboriginal student numbers and by focusing provider effort on the eight priority areas for Aboriginal education by the previous Ministerial Council on Tertiary, Education and Employment (MCTEE):
+Supplementary recurrent assistance (SRA) will be allocated to public vocational education providers based on their Aboriginal and Torres Strait Islander student numbers and by focusing provider effort on the eight priority areas for Aboriginal and Torres Strait Islander education:

 - improving Aboriginal literacy

 - improving Aboriginal numeracy